-The student athlete must meet the standards established by the Indiana High School Athletic Association and the MSD of Mt.
-Vernon.
-To be academically eligible the student, if enrolled in (8) solid subjects, must pass (6) solid subjects.
+The student athlete must meet the standards established by the Indiana High School Athletic Association and the MSD of Mt.Vernon.
+To be academically eligible the student athlete must be enrolled in a minimum of (6) solid subjects.
+If enrolled in (8) solid subjects, the student athlete must pass (6) solid subjects.
 If the student is enrolled in (7) solid subjects or less, they must pass (5) solid subjects in order to be academically eligible.
+Homeschooled students must enroll in at least (1) in person solid subject requiring them to attend classes at MVHS.
+Additional academic documentation must be submitted by the parents of the student athlete to verify the minimum standards outlines above.
 An "I" on the report card is counted as a failure according to IHSAA Guidelines.
-Semester grades take precedent over 9-week grades.
+Semester grades take precedence over 9-week grades.